kidscancode/godot_recipes/README.md

-# Godot Lessons by KidsCanCode
+# Godot Recipes by KidsCanCode

 Game development tutorials and examples using the Godot Engine.